-Living in Pinal County, Arizona, with his wife and two beautiful daughters,
+Living in Pinal County, Arizona, with his family,

 Lando Voyles serves as the Pinal County Attorney.

 Growing up in rural Texas, Lando Voyles graduated from Weatherford High